bodo-ai/Bodo/docs/docs/installation_and_setup/bodo_platform_aws.md

 ## Setting AWS Credentials {#setting_aws_credentials}

 To use Bodo on AWS, you need to link your AWS account to the Bodo platform.

-This can be done using the *Cloud Configuration* page in the left bar as shown in the picture below:
+This can be done using the *Cloud Configuration* page in the left sidebar and followed by clicking on *Create Cloud Configuration* at the top right corner of the page as shown in the picture below:

 ![Dashboard](../platform_onboarding_screenshots/dashboard.gif#center)